- MRKH is a congenital disorder of the female reproductive system.

 How can I tell if my daughter needs professional help?

 It’s not uncommon for young women with a new diagnosis of MRKH to have temporary changes in their emotions and behaviors as they adjust to a new understanding of how their body has developed.
 These concerns should decrease over time as your daughter understands her diagnosis, is able to verbalize her concerns, and becomes involved in her medical care.
-Typical signs that your daughter is upset may include changes in her sleep or eating patterns, worried comments about her body, concerns about treatments and medical appointments, and changes in behavior, such as becoming quiet and withdrawn, or aggressive and angry.
+Typical signs that your daughter is upset may include changes in her sleep or eating patterns, worried comments about her body, concerns about treatments and medical appointments, and changes in behavior, such as becoming quiet and withdrawn, or irritable and angry.